On the Exact Convex Hull of IFS Fractals: Abstract

 \section{Abstract}

-Bounding sets to IFS fractals are useful largely due to their property of iterative containment, in both theoretical and computational settings.
-The tightest convex bounding set, the convex hull has revealed itself to be particularly relevant in the literature.
-The problem of its exact determination may have been overshadowed by various approximation methods, so our aim is to emphasize its relevance and beauty.
-The finiteness of extrema is examined a priori from the IFS parameters -- a property of the convex hull often taken for granted.
-Former methods are surveyed and improved upon, and a new ``outside-in'' approach is introduced and crystallized for practical applicability.
-Periodicity in the address of extremal points will emerge to be the central idea.\footnote{Some but not all of these results appeared in the author's doctoral dissertation \cite{ph00004} and were presented at the 2014 Winter Meeting of the Canadian Mathematical Society, though some updates have been made since then.
-This research was started in the Fall of 2009 and the paper was finalized in February 2015.}\\ \ \\ \mscclass{28A80 (primary); 52A10, 52A27 (secondary).} \keywords{IFS fractals, convex hull, extremal points.}
+The problem of finding the convex hull of an IFS fractal is relevant in both theoretical and computational settings.
+Various methods exist that approximate it, but our aim is its exact determination.
+The finiteness of extremal points is examined a priori from the IFS parameters, revealing some cases when the convex hull problem is solvable.
+Former results are detailed from the literature, and two new methods are introduced and crystallized for practical applicability -- one more general, the other more efficient.
+Focal periodicity in the address of extremal points emerges as the central idea.\footnote{Some but not all of these results appeared in the author's doctoral dissertation, and were presented at the 2014 Winter Meeting of the Canadian Mathematical Society, though some updates have been made since then.
+This research was started in the Fall of 2009, and the results were finalized in February 2015.
+Some formatting changes were made in 2017.
+The paper was accepted for publication on Oct.
+23, 2017 in the journal Fractals \copyright\ 2018 World Scientific Publishing Company \url{http://www.worldscientific.com/worldscinet/fractals} and it is to appear in \textit{Fractals, Vol. 26, No. 1 (2018) 1850002}.}\\ \ \\ \mscclass{28A80 (primary); 52A10, 52A27 (secondary).} \keywords{IFS fractals, convex hull, extremal points.}